Truvani Protein Powder Review

 Truvani protein powder ingredients.

-The ingredients list is by far the most important indication of whether or not a protein powder is good for you, so I would like to start my Truvani protein powder review there.
+The ingredients list is by far the most important indication of whether or not a protein powder is good for you, so I will start this Truvani protein powder review there.
 First of all, Truvani protein powder is vegan, meaning that it does not contain any animal products.
-Truvani protein powder is also organic, which means that its ingredients were grown without the use of human-made pesticides and fertilizers, and that it does not contain genetically modified organisms (GMOs).
-Neither of these characteristics make Truvani healthier or more nutritious than any other protein powder, but they may be advantages depending on who you are and what you value.
+Truvani protein powder is also organic, meaning that its ingredients were grown without the use of human-made pesticides and fertilizers, and that it does not contain genetically modified organisms (GMOs).

-Truvani prides itself on having short ingredient lists.
+Truvani also prides itself on having a short ingredient list.
 Its vanilla protein powder, for example, is made with just 5 ingredients: Organic Pea Protein Concentrate, Organic Vanilla Powder, Organic Pumpkin Seed Concentrate, Organic Monk Fruit Extract, and Organic Chia Seed Protein Concentrate.
-Compared to the ingredients in the vast majority of protein supplements, this ingredient list is incredible.
-It is both additive and dairy-free, flavored with real vanilla, and sweetened with monk fruit.
-Monk fruit, also known as lo han guo, is a small, melon-like round fruit native to Southeast Asia.
-This sets Truvani protein powder apart from 99% percent of protein supplements, which contain thickeners, dairy-based proteins, flavors, and artificial sweeteners.
-The one thing Truvani’s ingredient list does not have going for it, however, is the protein itself.
+Compared to the ingredient list of most protein supplements, this ingredient list is really short.

 pea protein concentrates and isolates

 I believe in real foods, not just from a nutritional standpoint, but also from a gut-health perspective.
 Heavily-processed or refined foods like protein concentrates can be hard to digest for some people.
 They can cause bloating, cramps, constipation, diarrhea, gas, nausea, and stomach pain for the simple reason that they do not look like real food.
-If you think about it, your gut was designed to digest naturally occurring foods, not laboratory formulated imitations, and if you feed it anything but real food, it might get upset.
+If you think about it, your gut was designed to digest naturally occurring foods, not laboratory-formulated imitations, so if you feed it anything but real food, it might get upset.

 Truvani vanilla protein powder ingredients